sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ----
     ✔✔:

-**Details**: When you would lose Stamina from mental exhaustion, put Exhaustion tokens on this card instead
+**Details**: When you would expend Stamina from mental exhaustion, put Exhaustion tokens on this card instead